PDM4AR/exercises/docs/05-dubinspath.md

  Only return the valid tangent line(s) which are physically possible, if no tangent exists return an empty ```List```.
 The order of the lines in the List is not important.

 4. [xx%,xx%] Use the helper methods implemented in the previous task to come up with the complete Dubins' path generation between two configurations.
 Please always return a valid Dubins' path (never an empty list, always the same length).
-Keep segments with zero length (e.g. line with length = 0) in the returned list.
+Keep segments with zero length (e.g., line with length = 0) in the returned list.
-Implement it in :
+Implement it in:
 ```python
 def calculate_dubins_path(start_config: SE2Transform, end_config: SE2Transform, radius: float) -> Path:
     # TODO implement here your solution